AseemWangoo/flutter_programs/README.md

 TextField.dart -> Retrieve the text on button click, onSubmit Event and onChange Event of text field.

+InternetConnectivity.dart -> Retrieve the type of mobile network (wifi/mobile data or none)

 FutureBuilder_part1.dart -> Retrieve the data from web service and create widget when data is received.